English for Legal Purposes

 - Oral and written communication development, including presentations, small-group and large-group discussion and responses

-- Visits to Tennessee courts and local venues to examine the United States legal system and discuss real-world application of legal practice with judges and law practitioners
+- Visit to Tennessee court/local venue to examine the United States legal system and discuss real-world application of legal practice with judges and law practitioners

 - Adapt more quickly to the US law school curriculum